jreybert/vimagit/README.md

 ##### VimagitCommitEnter

-This event is raised when the commit section is enabled and the cursor is placed in this section.
+This event is raised when the commit section opens and the cursor is placed in this section.
 For example, the user may want to go straight into insert mode when committing, defining this |autocmd| in its vimrc: